ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/api-overview.markdown

 * [TimeSeriesBatchOperation](../../../document-extensions/timeseries/client-api/store-operations/append-and-remove-TS-data)
   Use this operation to **append and remove time-series data**.
-  `TimeSeriesBatchOperation` has an advantage over `session.Append` and `session.Remove`, in allowing you to bundle a series of Append and/or Remove operations in a list and execute tham in a single call.
+  You can bundle a series of Append and/or Remove operations in a list and execute them in a single call.
 * [GetTimeSeriesOperation](../../../document-extensions/timeseries/client-api/store-operations/get-TS-data)
   Use this operation to **retrieve time-series data**.
-  `GetTimeSeriesOperation` has an advantage over `session.Get`, in allowing you to retrieve data from multiple time-series of a selected document in a single call.
+  `GetTimeSeriesOperation` has an advantage over `session.TimeSeries.Get`, in allowing you to retrieve data from multiple time-series of a selected document in a single call.
 * [ConfigureTimeSeriesOperation](../../../document-extensions/timeseries/rollup-and-retention)
   Use this operation to **manage time-series roll-up and retention policies**.
 * [PatchOperation](../../../document-extensions/timeseries/client-api/store-operations/patch-TS-data/patch-a-document)